Inv0k3r/Router_vuln/Netgear_R7000P_command_inject.md

 ![](./images//2021-05-21-15-10-21.png)

-To trigger this function, we can use this js, but it need the username and password:
+To trigger this function, we can use this js, but it needs the username and password:

 ```py
 import requests